spaxxomatic/esp8266_iot_node/README.md

 The report is also sent periodically with a frequency of <log_freq>

 OTA:
 OTA is initiated by sending the message {"update":<ver>} on the config topic.
-The device will reboot immediately and during bootup will try download the firmware file <ver>.bin via http from the same ip address the MQTT server, port 9999.
+The device will reboot immediately, after restart will try to download the firmware file <ver>.bin via http from the same ip address the MQTT server, port 9999.
 The update will be only attempted if the update version is newer as the installed version.
 Example: {"update":100} will result in a "GET /100.bin HTTP/1.0" request.

 ### Future improvements (Todo's)